-Secondment projects between a couple of weeks and 12 months in duration are available for companies to embed a researcher in the organisation or to second someone into the university.
-For longer duration please check out our Knowledge Transfer Partnerships (KTP).
+- Secondment projects between a couple of weeks and 12 months in duration are available for companies to embed a researcher in the organisation or to second someone into the university.
+For longer durations, check our Knowledge Transfer Partnerships (KTP).

 Fund a PhD student working on your dedicated project

-Our Centre for Doctoral Training works with several industrial partners on building a portfolio of projects tat the PhD students can choose from.
+- Our Centre for Doctoral Training works with several industrial partners on building a portfolio of projects that the PhD students can choose from.
 We are always looking for new challenges; get in touch if you are interested in being involved.

-There are opportunities for funding a PhD student outside of the Centre for Doctoral Training as well.
+- There are opportunities for funding a PhD student outside of the Centre for Doctoral Training.
 These PhD programmes take 3 years full-time or 6 years part-time.
 If you have an interesting project idea to be delivered by a PhD student, let us know about it.

-A number of Undergraduate Degree programmes have content relating to composite materials.
-In particular the MEng in Aerospace Engineering has optional units in Composites Design and Manufacture and Advanced Composites Analysis.
+- A number of Undergraduate Degree programmes have content relating to composite materials.
+The MEng in Aerospace Engineering has optional units in Composites Design and Manufacture and Advanced Composites Analysis.

-The MSc in Advanced Composites programme is a one year full time course which allows you to acquire an in-depth theoretical understanding and practical knowledge of advanced composite materials through taught (core and optional) units and a research project.
+- The MSc in Advanced Composites programme is a one-year full-time course that allows you to acquire an in-depth theoretical understanding and practical knowledge of advanced composite materials through taught (core and optional) units and a research project.
 You can apply via the postgraduate programme finder.

-Both our undergraduate and Masters students work on specific projects.
-We would welcome project proposals from industry so our students could work on real issues that are related to their studies and develop solutions that are valuable for industry.
-Please get in touch with us if you’d like to find out more about how to secure an MSc student working on your project.
-We collect the project ideas towards the end of each year so they are ready for allocation each January.
+- Both our undergraduate and Masters students work on specific projects.
+We welcome project proposals from the industry so our students can work on real issues that are related to their studies and develop solutions that are valuable for the industry.
+Get in touch with us if you’d like to find out more about how to secure an MSc student working on your project.

 Engage with our Doctoral training centres

-There are currently two Doctoral Training Centres operating within Bristol Composites Institute (ACCIS):
+There are currently two Doctoral Training Centres operating within Bristol Composites Institute:

-- The EPSRC Centre for Doctoral Training in Advanced Composited for Innovation and Science which is a four-year programme with a one-year taught component and a three-year research project.
-Our PhD students often reach out to industry to invite guest speakers and we welcome research project proposals.
+- The EPSRC Centre for Doctoral Training in Composites Science, Engineering and Manufacturing which is a four-year programme with a one-year taught component and a three-year research project.
+Our PhD students often reach out to the industry to invite guest speakers and we welcome research project proposals.